 Anhedonia is the inability to feel pleasure and reward.
 Meth increases the amount of dopamine in your system and prevents it from being removed.
 Your dopamine receptors are flooded to the point when they may become damaged, leaving fewer functional receptors over time.

-When you stop using meth, you may find that the changes to your brain it caused leave you unable to feel pleasure in normal ways.
+When you stop using meth, you may find that the changes to your brain it caused left you unable to feel pleasure in normal ways.
 This can lead to depression or relapse.
 Eventually, your dopamine receptors can return to normal, but during meth withdrawal, you may feel depressed, unmotivated, and apathetic.

 Depression can become severe during withdrawal.
 In many cases, it can lead to suicidal thoughts or actions.
 According to a 2009 study, meth use can lead to suicide and violent behaviors in some users.
 A 1998 review found that 15 percent of meth-related deaths were caused by suicide.
 If you or someone you know is experiencing deep depression while you are going through meth withdrawal, it’s important to realize that it may be caused by an underlying chemical imbalance.
 It may be temporary, but it may also last for a long time without treatment.
 It’s important to seek help as soon as possible if you are thinking about self-harm.